Donald Sidney-Fryer: 1990–2013: poetry, nonfiction, and fiction

 With his friend Alan Gullette, Sidney-Fryer edited The Outer Gate: The Collected Poems of Nora May French.
-In addition to being the most complete collection of French's poems, Sidney-Fryer wrote a lengthy 56-page introduction, providing extensive biographical information due to Sidney-Fryer's years-long friendship with Helen French Hunt, Nora May's sister.
+In addition to being the most complete collection of French's poems, Sidney-Fryer wrote a 56-page introduction providing extensive biographical information from Sidney-Fryer's years-long friendship with Helen French Hunt, Nora May's sister.
+Dana Gioia, former chairman of the National Endowment for the Arts, called The Outer Gate "a major addition to the study of California literature."